-Previously (for the early results from \Planck), the lower frequencies were calibrated using the Solar dipole, and the higher frequencies using FIRAS dust spectra measurements assuming constant gain.
-When more data were accumulated, comparisons between measurements taken one year apart in identical detector configuration unambiguously showed that the detectors' gains show variations of the order of 1 to 2\,\%, over a wide range of time intervals (one day to one year).
+Previously (for the early results from \Planck), the lower frequencies were calibrated using the solar dipole, and the higher frequencies using FIRAS dust spectra measurements, assuming constant gain.
+When more data were accumulated, comparisons between measurements taken one year apart in identical detector configuration unambiguously showed that the detectors' gains exhibit variations of 1 to 2\,\%, over a wide range of time intervals (one day to one year).

-We showed that these apparent gain variations are first order consequences of non-linearities of the ADC used in the read-out electronic chain (see Sect.~\ref{sec:ADC-non-linearity}).
+We also found that these apparent gain variations are primarily consequences of the nonlinearities of the ADC used in the read-out electronic chain (see Sect.~\ref{sec:ADC-non-linearity}).
 Correcting for such effects requires a precise knowledge of the ADC transfer function.
-To acquire these we characterize the read-out response using warm data since the end of the 100\,mK cooling in January 2012.
+To acquire these we characterized the read-out response using warm data after the end of the 100\,mK cooling in January 2012.
 This data-taking was not completed in time for the 2013 HFI data release.
-At the frequencies where the Solar dipole has a high enough amplitude (100 to 217\,GHz) we evaluated the apparent gain variations of the detectors by solving the non-linear equation $data=gain\times sky+noise$ for both gain and sky signal.
-Examples of gain-variation measurements are show in Fig.~\ref{fig:bogopix-gains}.
+At the frequencies where the solar dipole has a high enough amplitude (100 to 217\,GHz) we evaluated the apparent gain variations of the detectors by solving the nonlinear equation $data=gain\times sky+noise$ for both gain and sky signal.
+Examples of gain-variation measurements are shown in Fig.~\ref{fig:bogopix-gains}.
 Note the wide range of behaviour, from slow drifts (e.g., 100-1a) to apparent jumps (e.g., 143-1a).

 These measurements have been used to correct the bolometer data in the present data release.
-As these gain variations are just the first-order consequence of the ADC non-linearities, these corrections will not remove all ADC non-linearity effects.
-We estimate \citep{planck2013-p03f} that the remaining apparent gain variations (or other residual time-variable systematics) after correction are lower than 0.3\,\%, as measured by comparison with the Solar dipole.
+As these gain variations are just the first-order consequence of the ADC nonlinearities, these corrections will not remove all ADC nonlinearity effects.
+We estimate \citep{planck2013-p03f} that the remaining apparent gain variations (or other residual time-variable systematics) after correction are lower than 0.3\,\%, as measured by comparison with the solar dipole.